jbukoski/PotentialNaturalRegeneration/README.md

 * The Fagan data provides the mask for the areas that regenerated forest.

-### Potential Natural Regeneration Areas
+### Potential Natural Regeneration Layer
 This layer was produced by using ESA CCI land cover for year 2000; We considered as potential for natural regeneration land cover all classes related with grassland and agriculture.
-For more info: [see ESA CCI legend](https://github.com/FelipeSBarros/PotentialNaturalRegeneration/blob/master/CCI_Legend.md) or [layer creation script - GEE Python API](./Python/PotNatRegAreas.py).
+For more info: [see ESA CCI legend](https://github.com/FelipeSBarros/PotentialNaturalRegeneration/blob/master/CCI_Legend.md) or [layer creation script - GEE Python API](./Python/PotNatRegLayer.py).
 From the classes mentioned above, we removed pixels identified as natural grassland ([**Strassburg et al. under review**](#About-Strassburgs-natural-grassland-layer)), as we don't espect natural grass areas to be forested.
 This is used to generate the non-regeneration random points
 > **These can just be binary rasters** if that is easiest.